 Substantially all of our office space is leased from third parties.
 Certain leases are subject to rent reviews or contain escalation clauses, and certain of our leases require the payment of various operating expenses, which may also be subject to escalation.
 Physical properties include leasehold improvements, furniture, fixtures and equipment located in our offices.
-In the fourth quarter of 2022, the Company took actions to further optimize our real estate footprint as a result of a shift in our hybrid model used to deliver and support our services in a post-pandemic economy.
-These Real Estate Actions, taken during the fourth quarter of 2022, reduced our occupied global real estate footprint by approximately 6.7% or 500,000 square feet.
-In 2020, we took restructuring actions to lower our operating expenses based on our recent experience and learning in the COVID-19 pandemic and a resulting review of our operations.
-These actions reduced our global real estate footprint by approximately 15% or 1,700,000 square feet.
+In the fourth quarter of 2022, the Company took actions to optimize our real estate footprint as a result of a shift in our hybrid model used to deliver and support our services in a post-pandemic economy.
+These real estate actions further reduced our occupied global real estate footprint by approximately 6.7%, or 500,000 square feet.
 We believe that facilities leased or owned by us are adequate for the purposes for which they are currently used and are well maintained.
-See Note 3 in Item 8, Financial Statements and Supplementary Data for further information on our lease commitments and the discussion under "2022 Real Estate Actions" and "2020 Restructuring Plan" in our Item 7 MD&A for further detail.
+See the discussion under "2022 Real Estate Actions" and "2020 Restructuring Plan" in Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations for further detail and Note 3 in Part II, Item 8, Financial Statements and Supplementary Data, for further information on our lease commitments.